-The current LEC for Residential construction is defined as the District providing all necessary secondary service equipment, except the self-contained meter base and service conduit, and crew travel time in order to furnish a new residential electrical service.
-Specifically, the District will install the following facilities at no cost to a new single-phase, 200-amp thru 600-amp residential customer:
+The current LEC for Residential construction is defined as the District providing all necessary secondary-service equipment, except self-contained meter base, current transformer cabinet and interior and underground service conduit with trench in order to furnish a new residential electrical service.
+The District will install facilities at no cost to a new single-phase, 200-amp thru 600-amp residential customer.

-- A. Service transformer
+- A. Service Transformer

-- B. Service conductors
+- B. Service Conductors

 - C. Pre-wired CT meter base

 - D. Any required clearance pole for overhead services

 - E. Revenue meter